 The screenshot below shows a number of smilie images you can use in your content and the characters used to produce these (note: in some instances, you can use multiple text options to display the same smiley ;))

-(How to create smilies.
+(How to create smileys.
 Source: WordPress Codex: Using Smileys)

 For more information about using Smileys in WordPress, go here:

-Plugins For Inserting Symbols And Characters Into WordPress Posts And Pages
+Useful Plugins For Inserting Symbols And Characters Into Your Content

-This plugin is free that can be very useful if you frequently use the WordPress Text editor and need to add special characters and symbols to your posts …
+This is a free WordPress plugin that can be very useful if you frequently use the WordPress Text editor and need to add special characters and symbols to your posts …

-You can download the plugin from the WordPress free plugin directory, or search for the plugin by name (i.e. “HTML Special Characters Helper”) to install it directly from within your WP dashboard …
+You can download the plugin here, or search for the plugin by name to install the plugin directly from inside your Plugin admin area …

-(Add HTML Special Characters Helper – plugin for WordPress)
+(Add HTML Special Characters Helper – WordPress plugin)

-After the plugin has been installed, an HTML Special Characters functionality will show up inside your Add/Edit Post and Add/Edit Page screens …
+After installing the plugin, a new HTML Special Characters functionality will appear in your Add/Edit Post and Add/Edit Page screens …

-To see more characters, click on the See more link at the foot of the widget …
+To view more characters, click on the See more link at the bottom of the widget …

 (HTML Special Characters – See more link)

-The full table of HTML Special Characters is displayed with characters categorized into labeled sections …
+The full list of special characters is displayed with characters categorized into different sections …

-Hovering over any special character shows the code for the character as well as its name …
+Hovering over any of the characters reveals the HTML entity encoding for the special character as well as its name …

-(Hover your mouse over an item to display codes)
+(Hover your mouse over an item to view codes)

-If you’re using the Text editor, this plugin can be very handy because it lets you add a special character without having to keep switching back to Visual Editor mode.
-Just click on any character from the list and the encoded character will be added to your post body …
+If you’re using the Text editor, this plugin can be very handy because it allows you to insert special characters without having to switch back to Visual Editor mode.
+Just click on any symbol or character inside the list and the encoded character will be inserted into your post body …

 (Character encoding inserted into post in Text mode)

-Note that if you’re working inside the visual editor mode the character itself is added to the post text …
+Note that if you are working inside the visual editor mode the special character itself is added to your text …

-Also, note that the Visual Content editor has its own special characters popup helper, which is accessible via the menu.
-We recommend installing this plugin only if you plan to work in Text mode and want to avoid switching to the Visual Editor, then this plugin is redundant. as it would be redundant.
+Also, note that the Visual Content editor has its own special characters popup helper, which is accessible via the editor menu.
+If you only plan to use the Visual Editor, then this plugin is redundant. as it would be redundant.

-The HTML Entities Button WordPress plugin is another free plugin that you may want to look at installing on your website or blog if you work in Text mode and would like the ability to add custom symbols without having to switch to the Visual editor …
+This is another free plugin that you may want to consider installing if you do any work in Text mode and would like to be able to add custom characters without having to switch to Visual mode …

-You can download the plugin here, or search for the plugin by name to install it directly from within your WP dashboard …
+You can download the plugin here, or search for the plugin by name to install it directly from your WordPress dashboard …

-After installing and activating the plugin, you will see that new buttons will appear in the Text editor toolbar menu in your Add/Edit Post and Add/Edit Page screens …
+After installing the plugin, you will see that a row of new buttons will appear in your Text editor menu …

 (HTML Entities Button Items)